Ryan Sanusi

 Ryan Sanusi (born 5 January 1992) is a Belgian professional footballer who plays as a midfielder for Beerschot.

 Career

-In July 2013, Sanusi joined up with Championship side Queens Park Rangers for their pre-season tour of Devon.
+After a couple of seasons at Willem II, Sanusi joined up with Championship side Queens Park Rangers for their pre-season tour of Devon in July 2013.
 He played around 18 minutes in a pre-season friendly against Exeter City, which ended goalless.